Javier1019/shapestest/README.md

-Sure!
-Here's a sample ReadMe.md file for your code:

 # React 3D Shapes

 This is a React application that allows you to view and interact with various 3D shapes.
 The application uses the `@react-three/fiber` and `@react-three/drei` libraries to create and render the 3D shapes.
 You can select different categories of shapes and see them rotating in the canvas.